charm728/hello-world/README.md

 # hello-world
 project repository
-hi everyone
+hi everyone!
-its me charm, new here i dont know if im doing the right thing... just go with the flow
+its me charm, new here i dont know if im doing the right thing... just go with the flow...